 Use case

-To organize iPhone screenshots automatically, SnapAction scans screenshots from Photos, identifies the resource inside each image, and saves it as a typed card with tags, metadata, and actions instead of another image to scroll past.
+SnapAction organizes selected iPhone screenshots by scanning Photos, identifying the resource inside each image, and saving it as a typed card with tags, metadata, and actions instead of another image to scroll past.

 A screenshot might represent a link, repo, article, product, flight booking, invoice, event, place, or todo.
 Photos only sees another image.

-Albums and favorites help only if you remember to file every screenshot while the context is still fresh.
+Albums and favorites help only if you remember to file the screenshot while the context is still fresh.

 Searching a camera roll for "that repo from Twitter" is different from opening a card that already knows it is a GitHub resource.